infn8/Cups/README.md

 ### Defending:

-Members of the defensive team have the opportunity to prevent their opponenets from scoring points.
+Members of the defensive team have the opportunity to prevent their opponents from scoring points.

 If the frisbee strikes a cup or pole and the cup is sent flying off its pole, members of the defense can catch, the jettisoned cup prior to it touching the ground.
 Doing so will prevent 1 scored point for each legally defended cup.